shapeshed/jekyll.shapeshed.com/_posts/2008-12-04-adding_sftp_users_with_a_limited_shell_in_centos_5.2.md

 ---
 layout: post
 title: Adding SFTP Users with a limited Shell in CentOS 5.2
-excerpt: A quick way to add SFTP users with a limited shell in CentOS
+description: A quick way to add SFTP users with a limited shell in CentOS
 categories: [Linux]
 ---
 ## FTP or SFTP?